Interventional Radiology Clinic located in Houston, TX

 Nearly 30% of women ages 30-45 have fibroids, but they can be difficult to detect.
-As the area’s leading provider of noninvasive fibroid treatment, Andrew Doe, MD, at Alate Health in Houston specializes in innovative, minimally invasive solutions like uterine fibroid embolization (UFE).
+For noninvasive fibroid treatment, contact Andrew Doe, MD, or Sandra Newberry, MD.
+At Alate Health in Houston, they specialize in innovative, minimally invasive solutions like uterine fibroid embolization (UFE).
 To find safe and effective treatments for fibroid symptoms, call Alate Health or schedule an appointment online today.

 A uterine fibroid is a noncancerous growth in your uterus.
 These growths can vary in size from a small marble to a large grapefruit, and you can have more than one fibroid at a time.